dlajic/Election-Prediction-Google-Trends/README.md

 #### Step 5: Conduct analyses and generate paper
 - **File:** `5_Step_5_generate_paper.qmd`
 - **Description:** Contains the code to analyse and visualize our predictions as well as generate the paper.

-> Forked by D. Lajic to showcase contributions to the published paper.